 Kids Are the Future

 It’s so important for kids to have tools and supports they need to be successful.
-We know that sometimes Moms and Dads and caregivers of all kinds can’t do it all by themselves and it’s important that you know we are here to help.
+We know that sometimes parents and caregivers of all kinds can’t do it all by themselves and it’s important that you know we are here to help.
 Your concern for your child’s well being is demonstrated when you reach out to others.

 Big Brothers Big Sisters serves children and youth between the ages of 6 and 24.
 Regardless of their circumstances and background, we have a program to meet their needs and help them grow into thriving young people.
 We do that by providing a variety of mentoring and after school programs.
 Ultimately, we want to provide kids with the healthy relationships and enriching experiences they need to understand their full potential and go out there and grab it.

 *Note: We are currently only accepting new referrals from our partners within Children Services and Family Resource Networks.

 The Community Big Brothers Big Sisters program is one mentor (Big) and one mentee (little) spending time together building a friendship based on trust, support, common interests, and fun!
 Bigs and Littles participate in a variety of activities – everything from riding bikes, skating, reading, working on homework, cooking, playing video games to just talking and sharing with each other.
 The focus is on friendship and new experiences.
 Volunteer Bigs (Mentors) are asked to be able to give a minimum of one hour a week or every other week for the duration of a year.
 Volunteers in this program are meeting youth out in the community evenings or week-ends.